This post may contain affiliate links. Please read our disclosure policy.

-Crispy tender chicken wings tossed in the most wonderful buffalo sauce!
-The best party appetizer for a crowd or party!
+Crispy fried Buffalo Wings are tossed in the most wonderful buffalo sauce.
+Hot wings are the best party appetizer for a crowd!

-Everyone loves a classic hot wings appetizer.
+Everyone loves classic Hot Wings as an appetizer.
 They are a total crowd pleaser.
-We love to make a big plate of these when friends or family are coming over for parties and get together.
+We love to make a big plate of these Buffalo Wings when friends or family are coming over for parties and get-togethers.

-This recipe is all about how to fry hot wings.
-If you prefer a baked version, make sure to try our baked buffalo wings baked buffalo wings—equally delicious!
+This recipe is all about how to fry Hot Wings.
+If you prefer a baked version, try our Baked Buffalo Wings—equally delicious!

-OIL.
-Get that oil hot a ready.
-Add the oil to a heavy pot and fill to about 2-3 inches high and heat the oil on medium high heat.
+PREP OIL.
+Add the oil to a heavy pot and fill to about 2-3 inches high.
+Heat the oil on medium-high heat.
 While the oil is heating up, get your chicken ready to be fried.

 FRY.
 Add the chicken to the hot oil and cook for about 5-7 minutes until golden brown.
 Transfer the cooked chicken to a paper towel to drain and dry.

-Serve warm with ranch and your other favorite dipping sauces.
+SERVE.
+Toss the cooked chicken wings in the sauce.
+Make sure they are completely coated!
+Serve warm with Ranch and your other favorite dipping sauces.
 ENJOY!!

-- Make sure to cook the chicken wings in batches.
+Take your time.
+Make sure to cook the chicken wings in batches.
 Don’t crowd the pot of oil.
-Cook a few at a time- or however many you are comfortable with.
+Cook a few at a time or however many you are comfortable with.

-- Serve these warm!!
-Nothing better than a fresh hot spicy chicken wing.
+Serve these warm!!
+There’s nothing better than a fresh hot spicy chicken wing.

-How to store hot wings?
-You can store leftover chicken wings in an airtight container in the fridge for up to 4 days.
+STORE leftover buffalo wings in an airtight container in the refrigerator for up to 4 days.
 But really these are best fresh right after cooking!

-How to reheat buffalo wings?
-Reheat them in the a preheated 350 degree oven for about 10 minutes.
+To reheat, cook in a preheated 350°F oven for about 10 minutes.

-What to serve with wings?
-Ranch dressing is the only way to go with these spicy buffalo wings.
-It’s SO easy to make and tastes way better than store bought – I promise!
+Serving suggestions.
+Ranch dressing is the only way to go with these spicy Buffalo Wings.
+It’s SO easy to make and tastes way better than store-bought – I promise!
 The cool creamy ranch with the hot and spicy chicken wings is such a great combination.

-I also like to serve slices of celery and carrots on the side.
-It gives a nice crunchy and healthy side dish to the buffalo wings.
+I also like to serve sliced celery sticks and carrot sticks on the side.
+It gives a nice crunchy, healthy side dish to the Buffalo Wings.

 For more wing recipes, check out: